 If patient is still symptomatic after ACEi and BB, consider thiazide

-Stem 10 of 10Which of the following describe medications avoided for this patient?
+Stem 10 of 10Which three of the following medications should be avoided in this patient?

 Carbonic anhydrase inhibitors